-- Only two countries – Egypt and Turkey – are currently at risk of a currency crisis with Romania coming close behind, just under the 100 threshold.
+Four countries – Egypt, Romania, Turkey and Sri Lanka – are currently at risk of a currency crisis with Damocles scores above 100.

-For a more in-depth look at our latest Damocles update, read our full report.
+For a more in-depth look at our latest Damocles update, read the full report.

 Head of Global Macro Research